bubner/ti84-plus-ce-python/README.md

 # ti84-plus-ce-python

-A small collection of Python programs to run on the TI-84 Plus CE Python graphing calculator.
+A small collection of Python programs and files to run/stored on the TI-84 Plus CE Python graphing calculator.

 To install, drag and drop the desired Python scripts onto the calculator using the TI Connect CE software.